godfat/rest-core/README.md

 idea behind the scene is the same.
 If you don't know what concurrency model to pick, start with rest-client since it's the easiest one to setup.

-A full runnable example is here: [example/multi.rb][].
+A full runnable example is at: [example/multi.rb][].
 If you want to know all the possible use cases, you can also see: [example/use-cases.rb][].
-It's also served as a test for each possible combinations, so it's quite complex.
+It's also served as a test for each possible combinations, so it's quite complex and complete.

 [example/multi.rb]: https://github.com/cardinalblue/rest-core/blob/master/example/multi.rb